Modi has little to fear from new Congress leader

 As Kharge will soon discover, the presidency of a national party in the Modi era is a poisoned chalice.
 To paraphrase Julius Caesar, any politician in India today would rather be first in their state than second in New Delhi.

-Mihir Sharma is a Bloomberg Opinion columnist.
-A senior fellow at the Observer Research Foundation in New Delhi, he is author of "Restart: The Last Chance for the Indian Economy."
+Mihir Sharma is a Bloomberg Opinion columnist and a senior fellow at the Observer Research Foundation in New Delhi.